Updated: Dec 15, 2022

 7. Since I have been discriminated against, how long do I have to sue my employer?

 It is a civil right under California law to seek and maintain jobs without discrimination based on race, religion, sexual orientation, and other forms of unlawful discrimination.
 Employees who are discriminated against will file an unfair discrimination lawsuit against their employers.

 For racial discrimination breaches, you have a limited period to file a lawsuit against your boss.
-The time limit in contingent upon, in part, on how you have treated your complaint.
+The time limit is contingent upon, in part, how you have treated your complaint.
 However, in certain situations, depending on the circumstances, these deadlines may be longer or shorter.

 Discrimination Rule Violations in California

-In general, within three years of the last instance of job discrimination or retribution, you need to file a complaint with the DFEH.
-Before you can bring a complaint in civil court, you have to get a Right-to-Sue notice.
-You have one year to file a case in state court after the state gives you a formal notice of your right to sue or doesn't pursue your petition.
+In general, within three years of the last instance of job discrimination or retribution, you must file a complaint with the DFEH.
+Before you can bring a complaint in civil court, you must get a Right-to-Sue notice.
+You have one year to file a case in state court after the state gives you a formal notice of your right to use or doesn't pursue your petition.

 Federal Violations of Discrimination Act